top of page

 In recent years, the way clothes are made has changed a lot because of on-demand printing.
 Many apparel decorating shops now utilize direct-to-film (DTF) printing to provide customers with the vibrant designs and logos they desire.
 Nevertheless, it's essential for makers to understand the image size considerations when building their gang sheets.

 And here's the important part: there's no one-size-fits-all answer for how big or small your designs should be.
-It can be a bit confusing but don't stress about it.
+It can be a bit confusing, but don't stress about it.
 We're here to help you figure out the perfect size for your shirt designs.

 Determining the Ideal T-Shirt Image Size: Key Factors to Consider